First German judgement against truck cartel - Hanover District Court rules on follow-on action

 E.g. Court of Appeals Karlsruhe, judgment of July 31, 2013, 6 U 51/12 (Kart), Fire-fighting vehicles, para.
 54 f.; Thuringian Court of Appeals, judgment of February 22, 2017, 2 U 583/15 Kart, Rail cartel, para.
 64 f.

-*Dr. Alex Petrasincu is a Partner in the Berlin and Düsseldorf office.
+*Dr. Alex Petrasincu is a partner in the Berlin and Düsseldorf office and Boris Rigod is an associate in the Berlin office.